 the Fisher’s z transformation of the correlation (r) between age and discounting.

 Given the wide variation in methodology and in the reported outcome measures, the measures of effect size (Fisher’s z) were entered into a random-effect model as it assumes between study variance unlike the fixed-effect model.
 Furthermore, we used funnel plots to examine publication biases and run exploratory meta-regressions to examine the potential moderator variables.
-The following is a list of moderators which were identified after the systematic review: experimental design (e.g. extreme-group vs. continuous age), incentives (hypothetical vs. rewards), amount of delay (e.g. days, weeks, months, or years), and quantification of discounting behavior (e.g. proportion of immediate choices vs. parameters from a computational model).

 Results